 What do I need to know about COVID-19 testing?
 Current information on COVID-19 for healthcare providers is available at CDC's webpage, Information for Healthcare Professionals (see links provided in "Where can I go for updates and more information?" section).

-This test is to be performed only using anterior nasal swab specimens self-collected from individuals suspected of COVID-19 by their healthcare provider.
+This test is to be performed only using respiratory specimens collected from individuals suspected of COVID-19 by their healthcare provider.